Ronnie Coleman, The King of Bodybuilding

 Ronnie Coleman: The King Film Trailer

-The Generation Iron team was fortunate enough to spend some time with Ronnie Coleman to film the official documentary of Ronnie Coleman’s life, Ronnie Coleman: The King (2018).
+The Generation Iron team was fortunate enough to spend some time with Ronnie Coleman to film the official life story documentary of Ronnie Coleman’s life, Ronnie Coleman: The King (2018).
 This documentary details the life of the 8x Mr. Olympia champion, before, during, and after his domination of bodybuilding.

 Aside from that, Generation Iron has had the pleasure of sitting down with Ronnie Coleman on several occasions.
 Check them out.